lb3361/gigatron-rom/Compilers/glcc/README.md

   are documented by comments in the [source](gigatron/glink.py) or comments in the library source files that use them...

-### 1.2.
-What remains to be done?

-*  The library implements ANSI C 89 but few Gigatron specific functions.
-   For instance, one could add more Gigatron SYS stubs into `gigatron/libc/gigatron.s`, one could provide a graphic and sprite library, etc.

-*   The compiler could also be improved but with diminishing returns.
-    A way to begin could be, for instance, to rewrite the python compiler driver `glcc` to be self-contained.
-The current version delegates a lot of work to the historical lcc driver `lcc` which then calls the python assembler and linker.
-Cleaning this up would make option processing simpler to understand.
-This is harder than it seems.

 ## 2. Compiling and installing

 You can build GLCC from source using two methods.